teymuri/arvin/README.md

 2.718200
 ```

-Local bindings can be created by the `Let` keyword, followed by any number of bindings in the form `NAME:= <expr>` and a single final expression to which the Let evaluates.
+Local bindings can be created with the `Let` keyword, followed by any number of bindings in the form `NAME:= <expr>` and a single final expression to which the Let evaluates.
 Below we define a closure function with zero arity and name it `print_year`, which prints the value of the local binding `YEAR` when called:

 ```
 Let YEAR:= 2022 Define print_year Lambda pret YEAR